SandeepAswathnarayana/traffic-light-classifier_faster-r-cnn/README.md

 Using TensorFlow Object Detection API, I will walk you all through on how I built this traffic light classifier.
 This classifier is a crucial part of Udacity's Self Driving Car Engineer Nanodegree Capstone - Programming a Real Self-Driving Car.

+## Note to Readers
+A comprehensive explanation and instructions on how to modify the code to build and deploy your own custom object detection model can be found on my [Medium article](https://towardsdatascience.com/how-to-build-a-custom-object-detector-classifier-using-tensorflow-object-detection-api-811b7bcd31c4).

 ## System Integration & Implementation
 **Project Overview**